-Based on this information, how does Vandercook College Of Music sound?
-Remember, the best school for one person may not be the right school for another!
+Based on this information, does Vandercook College Of Music seem like a good fit?
+Remember, a school that is perfect for one person may not be the right school for another!
 So ask yourself: Is Vandercook College Of Music a good school for you?

-Vandercook College Of Music is located in the urban setting of Chicago, Illinois, less than an hour from Chicago.
+Vandercook College Of Music is located in the city of Chicago, Illinois, less than an hour from Chicago.

-If you want to see Vandercook College Of Music for yourself, plan a visit.
+If you are interested in seeing Vandercook College Of Music for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 90/94 to Chicago, or book a flight to the nearest airport, Chicago Midway.

 You can also take a virtual campus tour to get a sense of what Vandercook College Of Music and Chicago are like without leaving home.

 The deadline for Fall first-year applications to Vandercook College Of Music is Apr 1.